sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 For each point `Xw` in the world system, its pixel position `Xp` and coordinates in the position system of this camera `Xc` is got by `Xp = K*Xc = K*R*(Xw-t)`.

-Folder of `Camera Parameters/created` contains files that we used to estimate the coarse depth images.

 ## How to get depth values

 Depth images of our dataset are grayscale images, each pixel has a value `p` between 0~255.